Skip to main content

 “Another weathered grey barn at the side of the National Road west of Scenery Hill has the rather startling painting of an elephant in harness, done by an unknown artist for the Triangle Oil Company of Washington about thirty years ago,” she wrote in her book that was published the year of our nation’s bicentennial celebration.

-However, Laura Ballein of Scenery Hill has a different version and it's what locals believe to be the real story as to how an elephant ended up on a barn that is now owned by Bill and Karen Sprowls.
+However, Laura Ballein of Scenery Hill has a different version and it's what locals believe to be the real story as to how an elephant ended up on a barn that is now owned by the Sprowls family.

 "There was a circus that came through and they camped up there and while they were there, they painted the elephant on the side of the barn," she said, noting that this is the story her mother Bernice Morris told her.